… plus simple, proven strategies to fix a bad CTA so you can skyrocket your conversion rate and have sales humming 24/7.

 This means adding your CTA ‘above the fold’ (which is marketing speak for the content people see before they start scrolling).

-If you make people go hunting for your call-to-action buttons, you make it easy for them to get frustrated, overwhelmed, and head back to Google to look for someone else.
+If you make people go hunting for your call-to-action buttons, you make it easy for them to get frustrated, overwhelmed, and head back to Google to look for someone else – which destroys your conversion rate.

 Creating eye-catching and unmissable CTAs can be done in a range of ways, so compare yours against this checklist to make sure you’re getting it right: